 The numbers tell the story.
-The United States has an estimated 8.2 million patients with chronic wounds, with the population aging and diabetes prevalence continuing to climb.
+The United States has an estimated 8.2 million patients with chronic wounds[DOI], with the population aging and diabetes prevalence continuing to climb.
 The wound care market is fragmented: too many patients bounce between wound centers, hospital-based clinics, and specialty practices, losing continuity and creating administrative friction for referring physicians.
 Most critically for your bottom line, the practices that have successfully built wound care programs—whether they started with 2-3 patients or scaled to managing dozens of active cases—report that wound care became one of their most predictable, highest-margin service lines within 18 months.

 Over the past several years, we've worked with dozens of practices—from solo practitioners to multi-provider clinics—through the journey of launching wound care services.
 What follows is the roadmap we've learned works.